 PxPost is capable of handling Void (advice) transaction requests.
 A Void transaction will cancel or reverse the original transaction.
 It has to be supported by the merchant’s bank or acquirer.

-Please send the DpsTxnRef value as a reference that was provided from the response of the original Purchase, Auth or Complete transaction.
+Please send the DpsTxnRef value as a reference that was provided from the response of the original Purchase, Auth or Refund transaction.

 Normally a Void transaction can be useful to reverse an Auth transaction in order to release the funds held on the cardholder’s account (normally within 7 days maximum).